Lesson Plan - Get It!

 There are three broad categories of societies: preindustrial, industrial, and postindustrial.
 Historically, the United States followed the natural progression and began as a preindustrial society, moved to an industrial society, and now is considered a postindustrial society.

-Did anything surprise you about the photos?
-Discuss your reactions with your parent or teacher.
+- Did anything surprise you about the photos?

 If a society undergoes an industrial revolution, as the United States did during the 1800s, it then moves to a new category.

 Members of industrial societies focus their energies on using machines to produce goods.
 There are more goods, because the technology is faster than what humans can do.
 Production moves away from the home and into factories.
 The building of factories leads to urbanization, which is the growth of cities.

 Watch this Turning Points in History- Industrial Revolution video by All Histories to learn more about the industrial revolution in England and the United States.

 - What types of problems are caused by rapid urbanization?

 The United States, as well as many other Western countries, is now considered a postindustrial society.

 In these types of societies, the majority of people are employed in jobs that provide information and services.
 Keep in mind that although postindustrial societies have agriculturalists and manufacturers, a society is classified based on the economic activity of the largest percentage of its people.